DK Leaps into the Future

-Even though the dancers will wear face masks and practice social distancing, they are thrilled.
-“We’ll finally have a space where we can connect with the community and grow as a company,” said DK dancer Emily Dyson.
+Even though the dancers and students currently wear face masks and practice social distancing due to the pandemic, they are thrilled.
+“We’ll finally have a space where we can connect with the community and grow as a company,” said company member Emily Dyson.

 “For DK, this represents the culmination of many years of dreams, searches, plans, problem solving and collaboration to achieve this much needed facility that we can truly call home,” said DK Artistic Director David Hochoy.
 “As the company moves forward, this new space will enable us to grow, thrive, and bring the art of contemporary dance to our constituencies throughout Indianapolis.”